wilsonmar/WebSockets/README.md

 HTTP Proxies may not be configured to propogate UPGRADE headers.

-### <a name="LightStreamer"> Java-based LightStreamer</a>
-There is a commercial product (with an open-source free version) that provides so many more sophisticated features that make other implementations seem like "toys".

-It is programmed in Java.

 ### <a name="NodeJS"> NodeJS Implementations</a>
 The Socket.io module for Node.js